 a rigid (non-folding) white cane with a metal tip, unless a cane with more support is needed.

-Before deviating from any of these standards, the O&M specialist must get prior written approval on VR3472, Contracted Service Modification Request, from the VR Director.
-Approval of the VR3472, Contracted Service Modification Request must be maintained in the O&M provider’s customer case file.
+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services form, before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
 The O&M specialist must discuss the benefits of nonvisual and visual training with each customer.
 Role modeling and peer support for nonvisual training are encouraged.

 The O&M specialist cannot conduct more than six hours or fewer than two hours of O&M instruction per day.
 The O&M specialist cannot conduct more than six hours of training in a day, even if multiple customers are served during that day.
 Billing for O&M services must not exceed six hours per day.
 Lessons are at least two hours long unless approved by an obtained VR3472, Contracted Service Modification Request.